tamediadigital/tx_hackdays/hacks/PoliticialPartyAgreementCalculator.md

 **Are you not sure which political party to vote for?**

-Imagine there is there are two political parties: Cat Party and Mouse Party.
+Imagine there are two political parties: Cat Party and Mouse Party.

 Then as a possible voter you land into the Question And Answer Form and you have to reply to these two questions: